zarr-developers/governance/affiliated-projects/zarr-format-working-group/README.md

 Objection is conveyed by a "Request Changes" review from a Working Group member that states the basis for the objection and how to resolve it.
 Comments are not objections.

 - If unanimous approval is reached, the PR may be merged right away.
-- If at least 33% of Members approve the PR and there have been no objections raised by other Members for 2 weeks (starting from the first approval), the PR may be merged.
+- If at least one third of Members approve the PR and there have been no objections raised by other Members for 2 weeks (starting from the first approval), the PR may be merged.
 - If there remain objections after 2 weeks, the discussion should be extended or a Formal Vote may be called.

 Please note that creating specification releases or amending earlier specification releases require the procedure as described below.